History of Romania: After 1991

-NATO and European Union membership (2004–present)
+NATO and the European Union membership (2004–present)

-Post–Cold War Romania developed closer ties with Western Europe, eventually joining NATO in 2004.
+Post–Cold War Romania developed closer ties with Western Europe, eventually joining NATO in 2004 and the EU in 2007.

-Presidential and parliamentary elections took place again on 28 November 2004.
-No political party secured a viable parliamentary majority and opposition parties alleged the PSD had committed large-scale electoral fraud.
-There was no winner in the first round of the presidential elections.
-The joint PNL-PD candidate Traian Băsescu won the second round on 12 December 2004 with 51% of the vote and became the third post-revolutionary president of Romania.
+General elections took place on in 2004, with the joint PNL-PD candidate Traian Băsescu winning the second round with 51% of the vote.

-The then PNL leader, Călin Popescu-Tăriceanu was assigned the task of building a coalition government without the PSD.
+Then-PNL leader, Călin Popescu-Tăriceanu was assigned the task of building a coalition government without the PSD.
 In December 2004, the new coalition government (PD, PNL, PUR —Romanian Humanist Party—which eventually changed its name to Romanian Conservative Party/PC and UDMR/RMDSZ—was sworn in under Prime Minister Tăriceanu.

-In June 1993, the country applied for membership in the European Union (EU).
-It became an Associated State of the EU in 1995, an Acceding Country in 2004, and a full member on 1 January 2007.

 Following the free travel agreement and politic of the post–Cold War period, as well as hardship of the life in the post 1990s economic depression, Romania has an increasingly large diaspora.
 The main emigration targets have been Italy, Germany, Spain, the United Kingdom, the United States and Hungary.

-In April 2008, Bucharest hosted the NATO summit.

-In 2009, President Traian Basescu was re-elected for a second five-year term as the President of Romania.
+In 2009, President Traian Băsescu was re-elected for a second five-year term as the President.

 In January 2012, Romania experienced national protests, which were the first significant popular uprising in the country since 1991.
 They were triggered by proposed health reforms, and were further motivated by wider disillusionment with austerity and the government.

-In January 2014, Romania's supreme court sentenced former Prime Minister Adrian Nastase, who held office between 2000 and 2004, to four years in prison for taking bribes.

-In 2014, Klaus Iohannis was elected as the President of Romania, and he was re-elected by a landslide victory in 2019.

-In December 2020, the parliamentary election was won by the then oppositional Social Democrats (PSD).
-Additionally, former Prime Minister Ludovic Orban resigned because of the defeat of the National Liberal Party (PNL).
-However, Florin Cîțu, a member of the National Liberal Party (PNL), became the new Prime Minister, forming a three party, center-right coalition consisting of the PNL, the USR PLUS, and the Democratic Alliance of Hungarians in Romania (UDMR/RMDSZ).

-In November 2021, Nicolae Ciucă became Romania’s new prime minister.
-He formed a coalition government between former arch rivals, his own center-right National Liberal Party (PNL) and center-left Social Democratic Party (PSD).
-PNL has eight ministers, PSD nine and three from the ethnic Hungarian UDMR group.
+Klaus Iohannis was elected president in 2014, being re-elected in 2019, and serving until his resignation in 2025 in the aftermath of the annulment of the 2024 presidential election in which he did not stand.

+The 2020 parliamentary election, which took place during the COVID-19 pandemic, resulted in PNL senator Florin Cîțu forming a center-right coalition consisting of two other parties.
+Following the 2021 political crisis, a grant coalition was agreed upon between the PNL and PSD in which they would rule Romania together for or the next seven years.
+Thus, it was agreed that the prime minister of Romania and several other important ministries would rotate every year and a half.
+Nicolae Ciucă of PNL consequently succeeded Cîțu in November 2021, himself being succeeded by PSD leader Marcel Ciolacu in June 2023.

+In the 2024 presidential election, Independent candidate Călin Georgescu achieved a surprise win in the first round.
+However, the Constitutional Court annulled the election results, citing alleged Russian meddling.
+The cancellation led to widespread protests, criticism by the United States, and Ilie Bolojan becoming acting president in February 2025 as Iohannis resigned to political pressure.

+On 1 January 2025, Romania along with Bulgaria joined the Schengen Area.